Studiegids

 The division is also working on the design, synthesis and evaluation of new compounds that modulate G protein-coupled receptor activity (GPCRs).
 Essential is that these compounds meet specific requirements that enable them to work effectively as medicinal agents.
 To this end, a ‘chemical biology’ approach is pursued in which synthetic chemistry, new developments in bio- and cheminformatics, biochemistry/molecular biology and pharmacology are combined.
 Finally, the interaction with their targets is modelled and evaluated at atomic resolution for a more rational approach of drug design.

-For the research specialisation - Drug Discovery and Safety, students have to complete the following parts:
+For the research specialisation - Drug Discovery and Safety, students have to complete the following parts after the general programme of year 1:

 For the optional courses, students can choose between lecture series, courses offered by the Faculty of Science or other topic related courses offered by Dutch or international universities.
 Please go to the Brightspace module of the master Bio-Pharmaceutical Sciences for more information.
 Here you can also find information on how to register for this specialisation.